nafizjiwa/REACT-Router/README.md

       className={ ({ isActive }) => isActive? 'activeNavLink' : 'inactiveNavLink'}
     > About </NavLink>

-***Here a function is passed to className prop which applies a class dependent on if NavLink is active or not active.
+***Above a function is passed to className prop this applies a class dependent on if NavLink is active or not active.

+### Dynamic Routes
+Static routes the paths match single paths `/about`</br>
+Dynamic routes the paths match pattern `/about/:someTitle` </br>
+React Router renders a conponent using `URL parameters`</br>
+URL parameters are segments of a URL acting as placeholder and start with a colon`:title`</br>

+      const route = createBrowserRouter(createRoutesFromElement(
+        <Route path='/articles/:titlePlaceholder' element={ <Article /> }/>
+      ))
+Here path prop `/articles/:titlePlaceholder` contains URL parameter :titlePlaceholder</br>
+So when the user navigates to pages similar to `/articles/:titlePlaceholder:`</br>
+      /articles/react, or
+      /articles/html-or-css
+The <Article> component gets rendered</br>

+To add a dynamic route, render the Route component and make sure that its path prop includes a dynamic segment (a segment with a colon).

+      <Route path='path/:param' element={ <MyComponent/> }/>